Smattr/passwand/README.md

   * We use **random padding bytes** and so does 1Password, though Agile Bits suggest deterministic padding based on an [IETF draft](https://www.ietf.org/id/draft-mcgrew-aead-aes-cbc-hmac-sha2-01.txt) may be simpler with no loss of security.
-I do not follow their argument for why this does not weaken security, so have stuck with random padding.
+I do not follow their argument for why this does not weaken security, so have stuck with random padding (even though our use of AES in CTR mode actually obviates the need for padding entirely).
   * Our packed data format begins with `oprime01`, while 1Password's begins with `opdata01`.
 This value is arbitrary and there was no rationale for using the same format marker as 1Password when our format is not the same.